Breathing Colour – the Woven Movie

 - Commission: Initiated by the designer

 - Category: One-offs / experiments

-The Woven Movie is made up of ten woven textiles.
+The Woven Movie is made up of nine woven textiles.
 Each depicts a colour catcher – one of the exhibition’s recurring motifs – at a different time of day.
 You can view the textiles individually or as a sequence of still frames in a woven movie.

 The textiles are made from different materials, textures and finishes, using a process of optically mixing yarns to create the desired visual effect.
 The work endeavoured to find weaving solutions that could be applied at a large industrial scale.